 When the conditions are right though, the sky should be an uninterrupted blanket of rich blue tones.

 Choosing Your Shot

-Eventually we are out in the great outdoors!
+Eventually, we are out in the great outdoors!
 How do we pick the right spot for our landscape photography?
 What makes a good location or the right angle?
-When there’s too many options how do we know which is the right one?
-Well it all starts in your heart…
+When there are too many options how do we know which is the right one?
+Well, it all starts in your heart…

 POIs could be your background or even your foreground in your landscape photography.
 It’s important not to overlook what is right in front of you, or at your feet.
-Either way, you need to make the POI clear when you compose the shot, don’t cram in everything else around it just because you can.
-Choose a subject and stick to it.
+Either way, you need to make the POI clear when you compose the shot, don’t cram in everything.

 Setting Up Your Camera